Do You Need Blood? You May Be Your Own Best Donor!En Español (Spanish Version)

 PAD is often used for people undergoing elective surgeries that can cause enough blood loss to require transfusions, such as

 If you are healthy enough to undergo elective surgery, PAD is probably safe.
 Age will not rule you out, but an infection or low hemoglobin count will.
 Your doctor may recommend PAD if there is an especially high possibility of an incompatibility reaction to allogeneic blood, which can happen if your blood carries antibodies that will attack the donated blood cells.

 The body may have an immune reaction to donated blood.
 Such transfusion reactions are usually mild and might include chills, fever, backache and

-You can donate one unit per week and no more than one unit every three days.
-If you need four units or less, donation should start three to four weeks before surgery.
+You may donate 1 unit per week but no more than 1 unit every 3 days.
+If you need 4 units or less, donation should start 3 to 4 weeks before surgery.
 If you need more units, donation should occur several months before.
 A donation center may need to be contacted regarding freezing red blood cells.

 Because you are giving blood to yourself, you do not have to pass the strict screening required of volunteers.
 You will need a doctor's prescription, which you will take to the blood center.

 Here is what you can expect:

 - You will be asked to sit.
 An area inside your elbow will be cleaned with an antiseptic wipe.
 A large band will be tied around your arm.
 The needle will then be inserted into a vein and the band removed.
 Tubing and a collection bag will collect the blood from the needle.